A Colorado county sheriff urged the Texas Legislature to re-think its plans to expand legal marijuana use in the Lone Star State.

 A few cities, such as Houston, have decriminalized marijuana possession, at least to an extent.
 But these initiatives are just executive orders.
 The city which made them can rescind them tomorrow.
 Only the legislature can change the law.
 Most people expect the Texas Legislature to expand legal marijuana use this year.
 But recreational legalization is probably a long way away.

 So, for the foreseeable future, local prosecutors will continue filing large numbers of marijuana cases.
 Fortunately, defendants in these situations have several options.

 The aforementioned two ounces or less must be a useable quantity of marijuana.
 Burned pot and marijuana residue typically does not count.
 If Officer Cruz sees Sam smoking a joint, Officer Cruz may assume that the joint still has a useable quantity of marijuana and arrest Sam.
 But if the joint only contained burned marijuana, the charges probably will not hold up in court.

 Legal possession may be a defense as well.
 In Tarrant County court, prosecutors must do more than establish proximity to establish possession.
 They must also prove:

 If Officer Cruz pulled over Sam and his friends in a car and arrested all occupants because he found a baggie of marijuana, Sam could literally be sitting on the marijuana and not possess it.
 If the prosecutor cannot prove that Sam knew the bag contained marijuana and that he could access the bag, the charges will not hold up in court.

 Finally, some form of pretrial diversion is usually available in marijuana cases.
 If the defendant completes a pretrial diversion program and pays a small fine, the prosecutor will dismiss the charges.

 If you face assault charges, there is no easy way out.
-For a free consultation with an Herreth Law.
-We routinely handle matters in Parker County and nearby jurisdictions., contact
+For a free consultation with an experienced criminal defense attorney in Fort Worth, contact Herreth Law.
+We routinely handle matters in Parker County and nearby jurisdictions.